kushalahuja02/Analysing-Property-Prices-and-Attributes-of-Chifley-Sydney/README.md

 Explore the Visualizations: The workbook contains various pre-built visualizations and dashboards.
 Explore these by clicking on different tabs within the workbook.

 Filter and Drill-down: Use the interactive features such as filters and drill-down options to explore different aspects of the data.
 These tools allow for a customized view and deeper analysis.

+## Visit My Tableau Public Profile
+Alternatively, you can directly view the visualizations and dashboards on my Tableau Public profile:

+Visit Here: Kushal Ahuja's Tableau Public Profile
+This link leads to a collection of my visualizations and analyses, including the ones relevant to this project.

 ## Contributing
 Contributions to this project are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.